martinboers/plcnext-book/src/ch00-00-introduction.md

 ## How to Use This Book

 This book should be read from front to back.
 It is not intended to be an exhaustive reference; that is provided by the [PLCnext Technology Info Centre][info-center].
-Instead, this book will draw on material in relevant sections of the Info Center, and elsewhere, to build up the readers knowledge step by step.
+Instead, this book will draw on material in relevant sections of the Info Center, and elsewhere, to build up the readers knowledge in incremental steps.

-Chapter 1 explains how to get started with a PLCnext Control device, from setting the IP address to writing your first "Hello, World" programs in Python, C++ and Rust.
-Chapter 2 introduces the PLCnext runtime by exploring the complete set of PLCnext components that are installed with the firmware.
-Chapter 3 looks at PLCnext runtime middleware, including the Global Data Space.
+Chapter 1 explains how to get started with a PLCnext Control device, from setting the IP address to writing your first "Hello, World!" programs in Python, C++ and Rust.
+Chapter 2 introduces the PLCnext runtime by exploring the complete set of PLCnext runtime components that are installed with the firmware.

-In Chapter 4, you will write your own PLCnext component in C++ and run it on the PLC. (using other services on the PLC) (Program components) (Writing RSC services.)
+In Chapter 3, you will write your own PLCnext runtime extension component in C++.
+You will learn how extension components can use PLCnext runtime services, how they can provide their own services to other components, and how they can exchange data with other components through the global data space.

-Chapter 5 looks at how to build and execute other runtimes on a PLCnext Control device, alongside the PLCnext runtime.

-(chapters 6, 7, 8 - will these stay?)

-(something about terminology and abbreviations - link to Glossary in the Info Centre)
+Chapter 4 introduces real-time programming on PLCnext Control devices.
+You will write a C++ program and configure the execution and synchronisation manager to run the program in a real-time PLC task.
+You will also learn how a real-time program can read and write process data on Axioline I/O modules attached to the PLC.

+Chapter 5 looks at some additional tools that can help with PLCnext runtime programming.

+Chapter 6 is for developers who want to port an existing runtime to a PLCnext Control device, or write a completely new runtime.
+You will learn how external runtimes can access the PLC I/O, and how they can continue to utilise services provided by the PLCnext runtime.

+A glossary of terms used in this book is available in the [PLCnext Technology Info Center][glossary].

 > ### Command Line Notation
 >
 > Throughout this book, you will see commands that must be entered into a terminal on either the host or the target.
+>
-Commands in a terminal on the host all start with `$` (you don’t need to enter the `$` character).
+> Commands in a terminal on the host all start with `$` (you don’t need to enter the `$` character).
+>
 > Commands in a terminal on the target all start with `#` instead of `$` (you don’t need to enter the `#` character).
+>
 > Commands in a terminal running the python interpreter all start with `>>>` (you don’t need to enter the `>>>` characters).
+>
 > Lines that don’t start with `$`, `#` or `>>>` typically show the output of the previous command.

 ## Source Code